robincornett/display-featured-image-genesis/README.md

 ## Changelog

+### 2.3.1 - 2015-08-31
+* bugfix: no longer removes titles on pages using the Genesis blog template.
+* sanity check: cleaned up code redundancies and confusions.

 ### 2.3.0 - 2015-08-17
 * new: set a featured image for each author!
 * new: load smaller images on smaller screens!